yahashinj/methods-quiz2/README.md

     - Ignore white space around the original input, so it should return "appleway" for both "apple" and "   apple  ".
     - Ignore case, so it should return "appleway" for both "Apple" and "aPpLe"
+    - **Extra Credit** | If a user types in a curse word pig_latinify should censor the result by replacing any vowel in the original word with an asterisk

 ## Testing